trash/trash.github.io/_posts/2014-09-21-month-development-august-17.md

 ### Just Starting Out

 Those pictures you were looking at are actually what I currently have as the "start" of the game.
 The game proved way too difficult if you didn't start the game with some resources to help you out.
-To solve that, now you start with a whole bunch of resources spawned in the center of the map.
+To solve that, now you start with a whole bunch of food and crafting materials at the center of the map.

 Along with this, I worked on spawning buildings at the start of the game.
 This is especially nice for testing things involving buildings because I don't have to go through the effort of building them first.
 The added benefit is it lays the groundwork for save games.
-I.e. when you save a game I just save some info like what buildings you had and then when I load the save game I just iterate through that list and spawn all the buildings you had before.
+I.e. when you save a game I just save some info like what buildings you had and then when the save game is loaded I just iterate through that list and spawn all the buildings you had when you saved.

 ### Miscellaneous Stuff

 Trees grow back now.
 And by grow I mean they just show back up after a period of time.
 I have plans to make trees more interesting like farms with different visual stages of growth.
+I also have plans to flesh out the ways trees grow back to be more "natural" as opposed to the stort of wack-a-mole nature of trees just growing back in place after a timer.

 Farmers actually work together.
 Before, because of some internal jank with collective task handling, essentially only one farmer could do work at a time.
 So you'd have a congo line of farmers with only one of them doing work while the others kind of just followed along.
 I imagine the guys following along just taking credit for all the work from the one guy actually doing his job, "Hey nice work there.
 Great job team."

 ### The House That Bearsmasher Built

-So I started working on names recently.
-Specifically generating more names and more interesting names.
+I started working on names recently.
+Specifically, I'm generating more names and more interesting names.
 I took the route of prefix-suffix surname generation like Daggerfall/Arena did.
-So you have a list of words like 'ash', 'bear', and 'green' which get added to things like 'ford', 'house', 'ham' to get 'Ashford' and 'Greenham'.
-I added 'smasher' to the suffix list because who doesn't love names like "Bearsmasher" or "Ravensmasher".
+So you have a list of words like 'ash', 'bear', and 'green' which get added to things like "ford", "house", "ham" to get "Ashford" and "Greenham".
+I added "smasher" to the suffix list because who doesn't love names like "Bearsmasher" or "Ravensmasher".

 ### Music

 Speaking of Bearsmasher I've been looking into getting music into the game.
 One of the things I found suggested in various places was this wonderful tool that generates random music procedurally called [Abundant Music](http://abundant-music.com/).
 It's really freaking fantastic and I used it to create this song I'm for now calling "Bearsmasher's Death Knell".
 It's pretty hilarious especially when you consider that it was entirely written by an algorithm.
+Sadly the page doesn't export as mp3 anymore which sucks because I actually enjoy the instrumentation that comes with the app.
+To get this track I exported the midi, opened it in Ableton Live, and mapped it to a preset instrument in Ableton.
+I made some minor edits and might work on it some more but for now I'm okay with it because it took about 10 minutes to get where it is.

 <iframe width="100%" height="300" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/168764573&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false&amp;visual=true"></iframe>